 “I’ve got a hunk of gold and you have a watch.
 If we trade, then I have a watch and you have a hunk of gold.
 But if you have an idea and I have an idea, and we exchange them, then we both have two ideas.
 It’s nonzero.”

-Here’s one area where your association has massive potential: as a facilitator of this information exchange.
+Here’s one area your association has massive potential: As a facilitator of this information exchange.
 What kind of conversations can you foster?

 And you have already laid the groundwork to bring powerful minds together.